Toloka/docs/en/toloka-apps/concepts/add-task.md

 1. Open the project.
 1. Click **Create batch**.
 1. Enter a unique name for the batch.
+1. On the batch page, download the template in a supported format: XLSX, TSV, CSV, JSON.
+1. In the template, replace the data with your own.
-1. Add task items in one of the following ways:
+1. Upload using one of the methods:

-    - Upload a ready-made TSV file.
-    - Enter the data in text format.
+    - Select the finished file.
+    - Copy and paste data from the file.
+    - API.

 1. Click **Create batch**.

+Your batches are completed in order of labeling queue.
+If you batches with same queue, first will be labeled the smallest one (Queue 5).
+To complete the batch faster, select a higher queue from the drop-down menu.

 ## Adding items to an existing batch {#edit}

 1. Open the project and go to the appropriate batch.
 1. Click **Add items** on the right.
+1. On the batch page, download the template in a supported format: XLSX, TSV, CSV, JSON.
+1. In the template, replace the data with your own.
-1. Add task items in one of the following ways:
+1. Upload using one of the methods:

-    - Upload a ready-made TSV file.
-    - Enter the data in text format.
+    - Select the finished file.
+    - Copy and paste data from the file.
+    - API.

+Your batches are completed in order of labeling queue.
+If you batches with same queue, first will be labeled the smallest one (Queue 5).
+To complete the batch faster, select a higher queue from the drop-down menu.

 ## Renaming an existing batch {#rename}